 - Mow your lawn often and keep vegetation low.

 - Use tick and flea products on your animals if they go outside.

 - Inspect clothing and bodies when coming in from outside.

 - Inspect your dog or cat for ticks when they come inside.

 - Use bug repellant and avoid dark clothing when outside.
 If you wear lightly colored clothing, ticks are easier to spot.

-- Do not walk your dog in tall grassy areas.
+- Do not walk your dog in areas of tall grass.

-Call us now for your tick inspection and control program.
+Call us now for your inspection and professional tick control program.

 Request Your Free Inspection